 All the receipts of foreign contributions shall be credited into the Foreign Contribution Bank Account against which official receipts should be issued to the Donor Agency.
-No other receipt shall be paid into this bank account under any circumstances.
+No other money received shall be deposited into this bank account under any circumstances.